UPDATE: March 17, 2020

 Existing Collective Bargaining Agreements

-The regulations provide that no existing collective bargaining contract need be altered to comply with the new regulations.
-However, this does not absolve a district from complying with the 180 day statutory requirement and these regulations.
-As a result, if a district has less than 900/990 instructional hours in a year and if the contract is not altered then the district will incur a financial penalty in the 2019-20 school year.
+The regulations provide that no existing collective bargaining agreement need be altered to comply with the new regulations.
+However, this does not absolve a district from complying with the 180 day statutory requirement and the minimum instructional hours regulations.
+As a result, if a district has less than 900/990 instructional hours in a year and if the contract is not altered then the district will incur a financial penalty.
 State law provides that school districts will lose 1/180th of their Foundation Aid for each day the district is short of 180 instructional days.
 Future collective bargaining agreements will need to comply with these regulations.
+A link to the SED 180 day 2023-24 model calendar spread sheet is below.